SEO Keyword Research Quick Guide

 Search engines are more sophisticated, which means modern SEO is focused squarely on optimizing content for the human user experience, not algorithms, as it should be.

-The better your content is the higher it ranks.
-There is no gaming the system.
+The better your content is, the higher it ranks.
+There is no gaming in the system.

 But this shift in SEO hasn’t closed the door for startups to compete with bigger companies.
 On the contrary, I would argue that it levels the playing field even more.